DMM TOC > 400 Commercial Parcels > 460 Bound Printed Matter|

 Carrier Route irregular parcels in sacks at all sort levels or on pallets at all sort levels may claim DNDC prices.
 Mail must be entered at the appropriate facility under 4.1, Eligibility.

-Pieces in a mailing meeting the standards in 3.0, Destination Entry, and 5.0, Destination Sectional Center Facility (DSCF) Entry, are eligible for the DSCF price when they meet all of the following conditions:
+Pieces addressed for delivery within the service area of a DSCF and in a mailing meeting the standards in 3.0, Destination Entry and 5.0, Destination Sectional Center Facility (DSCF) Entry are eligible for the DSCF price when they meet all of the following conditions:

 a.
 Are eligible for and prepared to qualify for Presorted or Carrier Route prices, subject to the corresponding standards for those prices.